omni-us/jsonargparse/README.rst

-There is also another method :py:meth:`.SignatureArguments.add_subclass_arguments` which does the same as :code:`add_argument` in the example above, but has some added benefits: 1) the argument is added in a new group automatically using docstrings; 2) the argument values can be given in an independent config file by specifying a path to it; 3) by default has useful :code:`metavar` and :code:`help` strings; and 4) a special :code:`--*.help` argument is added that can be used to show the expected :code:`init_args` details for a specific given :code:`class_path`.
+There is also another method :py:meth:`.SignatureArguments.add_subclass_arguments` which does the same as :code:`add_argument` in the example above, but has some added benefits: 1) the argument is added in a new group automatically; 2) the argument values can be given in an independent config file by specifying a path to it; 3) by default sets a useful :code:`metavar` and :code:`help` strings; and 4) a special :code:`--*.help` argument is added that can be used to show the expected :code:`init_args` details for a specific given :code:`class_path`.
 Take for example a tool defined as: